AshleyLab/stmp3/README.md

 Part 0: check coherency of arguments--stub code, doesn't do anything right now Part 1: calling.
 Stub for calling rtg.
 Not implemented Part 2: preprocess vcfs: for all family vcfs, run preprocessing script.
 Default if you only specify a proband vcf it only does preprocessing on the

+all the annotation could be performed with varsomem, but it is too slow to call the API over and over.
+I would recommend eventually calling varsome with the batch calling option